top of page

 Fear is a part of life, but it shouldn't dictate your actions

-It's normal for a person to have bad days, even if they're an optimist.
-There will be times when you feel unmotivated and don't want to do anything at all, which is ok!
-You can take a day off if needed (or even more than one) without feeling guilty about it.
+It's normal for people to have bad days, even if they're optimists.
+SometimesSometimes, you feel unmotivated and don't want to do anything at all, which is OK!
+You can take a day off if needed (or even more than one) without feeling guilty.

-It doesn't mean that everything we do must be productive either; sometimes, just having fun beats productivity any day of the week when trying something new out, like learning how to play the guitar before hitting up YouTube tutorials instead would probably make both friends' lives better overall because they'll get more enjoyment out of doing something new together without worrying about what needs doing first next week instead!
+It doesn't mean that everything we do must be productive, either; sometimes, just having fun beats productivity any day of the week when trying something new out.
+Learning how to play the guitar before hitting up YouTube tutorials instead would probably make both friends' lives better overall because they'll get more enjoyment out of doing something new together without worrying about what needs doing first next week instead!

 Trust the process, stop being negative, and take a day off if you need to